infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 svn co https://develop.svn.wordpress.org/trunk/ .
 ```

-This will download all necessary files for testing and patching as described above.
+This will download all files that are necessary for testing and patching, as described above.